 How to make lobster casserole

-I add 1/4 cup of sherry, some tarragon and parsley and continue whisking for another minute.
-Now it’s time for in the 3/4 cup of light cream.
-I whisk the mixture until it combines and let it come to a slight boil.
+Step three: Add sherry, tarragon and parsley and continue whisking for another minute.
+Add light cream and whisk the mixture until it combines and comes to a slight boil.
 Continue to whisk until the mixture thickens (around 3 minutes).
 Take pan off heat